The New2Neuropsychology (N2N) Mission

 Student Engagement

 The N2N Student Engagement Committee manages N2N social media activities to engage interested students and facilitates warm hand-offs for students (e.g., through the N2N Student Liaison program) to opportunities for mentorship, networking, and shadowing experiences.
-The Student Engagement Committee also plans networking “Meet & Learn” events that take place at professional neuropsychology conferences throughout the year and a “Neuropsych Starter Pack Giveaway” each fall.
+The Student Engagement Committee also plans networking “Meet & Learn” networking events that take place at professional neuropsychology conferences throughout the year and a “Neuropsych Starter Pack Giveaway” each fall.

-If you’re interested in hosting a N2N networking “Meet & Learn” event or would like to provide shadowing opportunities for interested students, please contact us here!
+If you’re interested in hosting a N2N “Meet & Learn” networking event or would like to provide shadowing opportunities for interested students, please contact us here!

 To learn more & stay up to date on N2N activities: